 All instructors, parents and caregivers will be made aware of this policy and procedure.

 For instructors: Through the instructor’s manual.

 For students, parents and caregivers: Through the website.

 - This policy will be reviewed on a yearly basis.

-- All cases requiring physical intervention, will be reported to the Master Instructor.
+- All cases requiring physical intervention, will be reported to the Chief Instructor.

 - Journal entries will be reviewed to ensure adherence to this policy and procedure.